Jiri to Everest Base Camp Trekking-21 Days

 • Traditional Dress: Traditional clothing is still used in the region, particularly by elder generations.
 The Sherpa people, for example, dress in characteristic wool or cotton apparel that includes a long-sleeved shirt, a wrap-around skirt or slacks, and a woolen apron.
 Tamangs have their own traditional clothing, which includes vividly colored tunics and jewelry.

-Trekking Planner Nepal strongly advised Travel insurance for the Jiri to Everest Base Camp Trek because it can cover a variety of potential situations that may develop during your trip, including medical crises, trip cancellations, lost or stolen luggage, and more.
+Travel insurance is recommended for the Jiri to Everest Base Camp Trek because it can cover a variety of potential situations that may develop during your trip, including medical crises, trip cancellations, lost or stolen luggage, and more.

 When acquiring travel insurance for this journey, search for a policy that especially covers high-altitude trekking, as some plans may have limits or exclusions for high-altitude activities.